Aiyarappar Temple: Legend

 The presiding deity is named Aiyarappar or Panchanadeeswarar as the place has five rivers.
 In Tamil, ai means five, aru means river signifying the name.
+The Five Rivers are Vadavaru, Vennaaru, Vettaaru, Kudamuruttiyaaru and Kaaviriyaaru.
 As per Hindu legend, once a devout devotee of Shiva who was also the priest in the temple could not return to the temple on time as he was out to Kashi on a pilgrimage.
 On account of the delay, the priest prayed to Shiva for his inability to perform the days worship practices.
 When he returned the next day to the temple, people were astonished as they realized that Shiva descended in the form of the priest the previous day.
 It is place where Appar, the famous Saivite saint is believed to have obtained the vision of Kailasa.
 Sundarar came to Thirukkandiyur in the opposite bank of river Cauvery to worship at Kandeeswarar Temple.
 He could not cross the river on account of floods and he prayed to Shiva.
 It is believed that on account of his worship, the river paved the way onto the temple.
 The temple is mentioned as Loga Mahadevi Iswaram based on the inscriptions recorded from ARE 219 & 222 of 1894.

 As per another legend, Nandi(the divine bull of lord Shiva), the founder of Tirukailaya monastic dynasty, was born at this place to sage Salandha.
 The sage left the child in the temple.
 It is believed that Shiva performed ablution with Ambika's breast milk on the child, foam from Nandhi's mouth, nectar from Surya Pushakarni, Amrita pushkarani and Saiva theertham (the three water bodies).
 Since the child received from five different water sources, the presiding deity came to be known as Aiyarappar.
 The temple is counted as one of the temples built on the northern banks of River Kaveri.